erommel/https-redirection/https-redirection/readme.txt

 = v1.7 =
 - https://yoursite.com/some-page is replaced with site's actual https address in Settings information box.
+- Additional options are only accessible when "Enable automatic redirection to the "HTTPS" is enabled.

 = v1.6 =
 - Improved the "Force Load Static Files Using HTTPS" feature.